Toutouwai/UniqueImageVariations/README.md

 When using methods that produce image variations such as `Pageimage::size()`, ProcessWire includes some of the ImageSizer settings (height, width, cropping location, etc) in the variation filename.
 This is useful so that if you change these settings in your `size()` call a new variation is generated and you see this variation on the front-end.

-However, ProcessWire does not include several the other ImageSizer settings in the variation filename:
+However, ProcessWire does not include several of the other ImageSizer settings in the variation filename:
 * upscaling
 * cropping, when set to false or a blank string
 * interlace